thamar-solorio/acl-pub/index.md

 one of our provided templates.

 <div class="alert alert-info">
   The camera-ready deadline is April 1.
+Camera-ready papers may include 9 pages of content, with unlimited pages for references.
 To remove the margin rulers and anonymization features of the LaTeX submission template, simply uncomment the <code>\naaclfinalcopy</code>
   command near the top of your .tex file.
 </div>